SpamTagger/SpamTagger-Core/README.md

 SpamTagger will be hard fork of MailCleaner®, by it's former head developer, which will seek to provide a very slimmed-down, easy to maintain alternative which is appropriate for use by individual nerds, SMBs with a nerd on staff, or integration into more complex environments.

-While SpamTagger is in development, [SpamTagger Plus](https://github.com/SpamTagger/SpamTagger-Plus) is being maintained as a direct continuation of MailCleaner® Community Edition.
-If you wish to use a solution which is directly compatible with MailCleaner, you can check that out instead.
+While SpamTagger is in development, maintainence will be continued for MailCleaner® Community Edition.
+It is uncleare at the moment whether this will be possible within the existing [MailCleaner](https://github.com/MailCleaner/MailCleaner8) repository.
+In case this ends up not being possible a fork within this organization called [SpamTagger Plus](https://github.com/SpamTagger/SpamTagger-Plus) will be used as a direct continuation.

 Until SpamTagger has an independent legacy, it will be best understood by contrast to it's predecessor.
 Specifically, it aims to maintain all of the filtering features of MailCleaner®, while dropping much of the fat.